jayzheng98/jayzheng98.github.io/_projects/project2.md

 - **Data Collection and Analysis Terminal**
   - *This terminal is a host that installs the [Elasticsearch](https://www.elastic.co/what-is/elasticsearch) data engine, which is responsible for collecting and processing data from the data generation area*

 **3.** The configuration of equipment in the range is shown in the table below.
 Each virtual machine is installed with simulation software to initially simulate service scenarios of the train control system.
-[Sysmon](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) log sensor and [NXlog](https://nxlog.co/products/nxlog-enterprise-edition) transmit tool are also installed to realize syslog generation and forwarding separately.
+[Sysmon](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) and [NXlog](https://nxlog.co/products/nxlog-enterprise-edition) are also installed to realize syslog generation and forwarding separately.

 | Device | Operating System | IP | Security Tool | Main Software |
 | :----: | :-----------------: | :----------: | :-------------: | :-------------: |